JoinColony/colonyNetwork/docs/_Docs_Tasks.md

 ### Rate
 After the work has been submitted (or the due date has passed), the work rating period begins.

-Task payouts are determined by work rating, which is currently implemented as "5-star" system, but which will change to a "3-star" system in the future.
+Task payouts are determined by work rating, which is rated on the basis of 3 possible outcomes:
+* `[1]` **Unsatisfactory**.
+The work done did not meet the expectations established by the manager.
+The worker is *penalized* reputation equal to the native token payout.
+* `[2]` **Satisfactory**.
+The work done met the established expectations.
+Worker is awarded reputation equal to the native token payout.
+* `[3]` **Excellent**.
+The work done exceeded the expectations of the manager.
+Reputation is awarded at 1.5 times the native token payout.

+In consideration of the descriptions above, during the rating period:
 * The Evaluator reviews the work done and submits a rating for the Worker.
 * The Worker considers the task assignment and submits a rating for the Manager.

 Because work ratings are on-chain, they follow a _*Commit* and *Reveal*_ pattern in which ratings are obscured to prevent them from influencing each other.

 * During the *Commit* period, hidden ratings are submitted to the blockchain.
 The commit period lasts at most 5 days, but completes earlier if all parties commit.
 * During the *Reveal* period, users submit a transaction to reveal their rating.
 The reveal period also lasts at most 5 days, but completes earlier if all parties reveal.

-During the rating period, if either party fails to commit or reveal their rating, their counterpart is given the highest possible rating, and their own rating is penalized.
+During the rating period, if either party fails to commit or reveal their rating, their counterpart is given the highest possible rating, and their own rating is penalized at -0.5 times the native token payout.

 ### Finalize
 After the rating period has finished, the task may be finalized, which prevents any further task modifications and allows each role to claim their payout.